 Revenue Management and Commission

 In the competitive landscape of hotel sales, effective revenue management is not just about setting prices—it’s about making strategic decisions that maximize profitability while staying compliant with hotel partner agreements.
-One key tool at your disposal is the margin parameter within the rates endpoint, which allows you to dynamically adjust your commission on each booking.
+At your disposal are the margin

 However, with this flexibility comes responsibility.
 Understanding the suggested selling price (SSP) hotels provide is crucial, as selling below the SSP in public domains can lead to rate violations.
 These violations can harm your relationships with hotel partners and limit your access to future rates.
 To avoid these pitfalls, it’s essential to consider whether your sales channel should operate as a public-facing platform or as a closed user group.